Strift/portfolio/content/blog/three-things-to-fit-healthy-habits-in-your-gamer-lifestyle.md

 - Following [Edward Cleland’s](https://twitter.com/mindbodyesports/), who regularly tweets about health & performance in Esports
 - Reading _[The 4-Hour Body](https://www.amazon.com/Uncommon-Fat-Loss-Incredible-Becoming-Superhuman/dp/0091939526)_ to understand your body better and _[Atomic Habits](https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299)_ to learn about building habits

-I also write a bi-monthly newsletter on **Tech & Esports**, I always throw a little “something for your mind” in there.
-Subscribe below!

-If you like what you read, [share this article on Twitter]().

 Until next time,